-- Must use a nonce added into the new page or section output.
+- Use a nonce added into the new page or section output.
 For existing core admin pages, use the existing

 - Check for user capability.

-It’s best to do the output escaping as late as possible, ideally as it’s being outputted, as opposed to further up in your script.
-This way you can always be sure that your data is properly escaped and you don’t need to remember if the variable has been previously validated.
+It is best to do the output escaping as late as possible, ideally as it is being outputted.
+This makes it possible to ensure that data is properly escaped and there is no need to remember if the variable was previously validated.